Captain-Toad/pi-apps-python/README.md

 Make install.sh executable with:

-`chmod +x install.sh`
+`chmod +x installer.sh`

 And finally, run install.sh with:

-`./install.sh`.
+`./installer.sh`.

 If you want to do all of that in one command, try:

-`git clone https://github.com/captain-toad/pi-apps-python && cd pi-apps-python && chmod +x install.sh && ./install.sh`.
+`git clone https://github.com/captain-toad/pi-apps-python && cd pi-apps-python && chmod +x installer.sh && ./installer.sh`.

 Just let everything install, and you're good to go!